Expanded Access

 Americans face many barriers to accessing quality health care — lack of insurance, lack of transportation, the inability to take time off from work for an appointment, limited numbers of oral care providers in an area, language and cultural barriers, and lack of adequate coverage all contribute to the problem.

-Bringing Care to the Patients
+Bringing Care to Patients

 The traditional model of getting care at a dentist’s office simply doesn’t work for everyone and requires oral health providers to think differently about bringing treatment to patients.